-Attribute Message
+# Attribute Message

-What is an attribute message?
+### What is an attribute message? <a href="#what-is-a-list-message" id="what-is-a-list-message"></a>

 Attribute message allows you to define message structure at runtime during the conversation rather than design time.

-When to use attribute message
+### When to use attribute message <a href="#what-is-a-list-message" id="what-is-a-list-message"></a>

 You want to use attribute message when you don't know exact message structure when designing your conversation.
-This is typically happens when you need to retrieve data for your message structure from external services or as a result of action.
+This is typically happens when you need to retrieve data for your message structure from external services or as a result of action.&#x20;

-How to create attribute message
+### How to create attribute message <a href="#what-is-a-list-message" id="what-is-a-list-message"></a>

-Navigate to the Message Editor and create a Custom Message.
-Copy the XML snippet at the bottom of this page into the black box, or select attribute-message from the dropdown.
+Navigate to the [Message Editor](https://docs.opendialog.ai/~/changes/BlkAxgfqkBZsmUnZLd8K/opendialog-platform/conversation-designer/message-design/message-editor) and create a *Custom Message.* Copy the [XML snippet](#what-is-a-list-message-3) at the bottom of this page into the black box, or select `attribute-message` from the dropdown.

-How to create an attribute message in custom message block
+<figure><img src="https://3203401256-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FdP6xFXXyeBbibro1Ywnq%2Fuploads%2FDR7Bzw2bggvIHNBgrfhh%2Fimage.png?alt=media&#x26;token=d17f4187-01bb-4202-9cfa-cb29cc073ae9" alt=""><figcaption><p>How to create an attribute message in custom message block</p></figcaption></figure>

-XML Snippet
+#### XML Snippet <a href="#what-is-a-list-message" id="what-is-a-list-message"></a>

 <attribute-message>context_name.attribute_name</attribute-message>

-context_name - name of a context where to look for an attribute followed by dot .
-If context is omitted then conversation engine will assume user context.
+`context_name` - name of a [context](https://docs.opendialog.ai/core-concepts/contexts-and-attributes/contexts) where to look for an attribute followed by dot `.` If context is omitted then conversation engine will assume `user` context.

-attribute_name - attribute which contains XML definition of a messages.
+`attribute_name` - attribute which contains XML definition of a messages.

-Content of an attribute
+#### Content of an attribute

 Attribute which you will use to construct your attribute message must be in a specific format: